 5.7 The Head of Property and Facilities Management will ensure that suitable and sufficient training is provided to all relevant staff.

-5.8 The Head of Property Facilitiesshall in so far as is reasonably practicable ensure that electrical inspection contracts, maintenance activities and capital works in non-domestic properties are carried out in accordance with statutory legislation including:
+5.8 The Head of Property and Facilities Management shall in so far as is reasonably practicable ensure that electrical inspection contracts, maintenance activities and capital works in non-domestic properties are carried out in accordance with statutory legislation including:

 Arrangements to monitor the implementation of electrical safety risk controls.